19 Tips to Get a Better Deal

-This is not always possible because some companies are so large and some have thousands of employees.
-But if you are able to talk to the same person twice and if you are able to get them to remember who you are with some anecdote, there is a better chance this person will be willing to help you out.
+This is not always possible because some companies are so large and some have hundreds of employees.
+But if you are able to talk to the same person twice, there is a better chance this person will be willing to help you out.

 A word of caution if you're going to use this tactic: Do not become a pain or annoyance to the person or it may have the opposite effect and backfire.

 Do not under any circumstances ask this person to break rules for you that may cost them their job. many times though if the person likes you they will be more willing to give you their best discounts they have available to them or to throw in little extras as they are allowed to do sometimes.